Luxury Watches as Jewelry: From Timekeeping History to High Horology

 Technical Maintenance

 Watches need servicing.
 Fine watches need servicing every 5-10 years.
 This means disassembly, cleaning each part, lubrication, reassembly, calibration.
-This can cost €500 to €5,000, depending on watch complexity.
+The cost ranges from modest to substantial, depending on watch complexity.

 Watch servicing invests in future.
 Well-serviced watches work better and live longer.
 Unserviced watches degrade and eventually die.